yuliyamkh/thesis-project/README.md

-# ABM_AgentPy
+# Thesis Project for Master of Arts in General Linguistics
-Project on a agent-based modeling of language evolution.
+*Exploring the Effects of Population Size on Language Change: An Integrated Approach using Agent-Based Modeling and Statistical Analysis*